Ludlow talks flood mitigation, reappraisal

 Silvestri emphasized that “higher value does not equal higher taxes,” explaining that, at present, Ludlow’s common level of appraisal (CLA) stands at 77%.
 The CLA is determined by the difference between property valuations at the last townwide reappraisal, and the sale prices of any properties sold since then.
 This results in all Ludlow taxpayers’ state education tax rate being increased, to compensate for the difference in assessed value and current market value of the properties in town.
 However, this assumes an even increase in property values across all properties in town.
 In reality, certain properties will have seen a greater increase in their value than others, and the reappraisal will correct for this discrepancy.
 After the reappraisal, the CLA will be set at 100%, and the base education tax rate set by the state will not need adjustment until the CLA changes again.

-Finally, the board allocated the remainder of Ludlow’s available ARPA funds, awarding $32,730.50 to Fletcher Farm School to fund their reorganization into a community arts space.
-Susan Balch, interim executive director of Fletcher Farm, and Pollyanna Sidell, development director, explained to the selectboard that the board of Fletcher Farm “recently came to a decision that we want to be a community arts center,” and that the ARPA funds would serve as “part of that transition,” allowing the organization to purchase equipment for four studio spaces, to be available to the local community.
-This would include equipment for ceramics, jewelry-making, and fiber arts, and would represent a restructuring of Fletcher Farms, necessitated by recent financial difficulties, towards a more community-oriented space for engaging in artistic practice.
-The selectboard was supportive of this effort, and awarded Fletcher Farm their requested amount of ARPA funds.
+Finally, the board allocated the remainder of Ludlow’s available ARPA funds, awarding $32,730.50 to the Society of Vermont Artists and Craftsmen, who operate the Fletcher Farm School for the Arts and Crafts, for capital equipment to set up new community workspaces.
+Susan Balch, interim executive director of the Fletcher Farm School for the Arts and Crafts, and Pollyanna Sidell, development director, explained to the selectboard that the board of the society “recently came to a decision that we want to be a community arts center,” and that the ARPA funds would serve as “part of that transition,” allowing the organization to purchase equipment for four studio spaces, to be available to the local community.
+This would include equipment for ceramics, jewelry-making, and fiber arts, and would represent a restructuring of the Fletcher Farm School, necessitated by recent financial difficulties, towards a more community-oriented space for engaging in artistic practice.
+The selectboard was supportive of this effort, and awarded the society their requested amount of ARPA funds.

 The remainder of the ARPA funds, $27,425.73, were allocated to Ludlow Area Sport Trails (LAST), as discussed at the board’s Aug.
 5 meeting, to support their construction of mountain biking trails in Ludlow.